 Mental health-friendly health check resources for health and social care professionals

-This webpage is dedicated to providing information to health and social care professionals involved in providing health checks to people who might find taking part in them difficult.
+This page is dedicated to providing information to health and social care professionals involved in providing health checks to people who might find taking part in them difficult.
 There are some articles which we have produced around different types of physical health checks, but so far, our work has been mostly around cancer screening and in particular cervical cancer screening.
 Below you will find this work plus related work by others who have kindly allowed us to share it.

 - Systematic reviews